Service and Pricing

 Yes, please clear your countertops and empty all cabinets and drawers.
 We will not be held responsible for damage to anything in cabinets or drawers.

-When we receive a signed contract and a deposit, an approximate installation date will be assigned.
-At that time, the stone will be reserved and/or ordered.
-Please keep in mind that jobs are scheduled on a first-come, first-served basis.
+• Step 3: At that time, a stone will be reserved and/or ordered.
+Please remember that jobs are scheduled on a first-come, first-served basis.

 While every job is different, the average waiting period is approximately 4-6 weeks from the date of deposit.
 This time is necessary for acquiring material, measuring, templating, fabrication and installation.